Proto-Surrealism: Giuseppe Arcimboldo

 A 16th-century Italian court portraitist, Giuseppe Arcimboldo, has become the most famous in modern times for his composite portraits that utilize assortments of fruits, vegetables, animals, or every day objects to create personified portraits.
 His most famous painting, Vertumnus, utilizes an array of fruits and vegetables to create a portrait depicting Rudolf II, Holy Roman Emperor painted as Vertumnus, the Roman God of the seasons.
 Some art historians claim that much of Arcimboldo's composite portraiture, while comedic in some senses, was created in a larger sense to comment on various issues of the time.
 For example, in The Librarian, a composite portrait where a man's portrait is built out of books, historians argue this work was meant as a criticism of wealthy people who collected books only to own them, rather than to read them.
 In other ways, art historian Benno Geiger, in his thorough analysis of Arcimboldo - I dipinti ghiribizzosi di Giuseppe Arcimboldi - writes that a line from a sonnet ("There's Neither Shape nor Form in it") reveals "the painter's secret intention, which was more that of a philosopher than a superficial glance might lead us to believe.
 His method was to cast a cloak of art over nature, that is, to present the truth by disguising it."
 While his composite portraiture flourished under the Holy Roman Emperor Rudolf II, his work was soon lost until the early 20th century when the Surrealist movement began to revive and take inspiration from his creations.
 In fact during the 1930s, Alfred Barr, a famous American art historian, put him in a Museum of Modern Art exhibition, called Fantastic Art, Dada and Surrealism, in New York, and Salvador Dalí, a world-renowned surrealist painter, decided to honor Arcimboldo with the title of "father of Surrealism."

 Others

-As historians look back through the various pieces of art created during the late Renaissance and Baroque era, they have begun to uncover more work that could be filed under the title of Proto-Surrealism.
 Below are a few examples of artists who produced work that could be labeled as proto-surrealist.

-Terminology debate

-In the end, Proto-Surrealism is a category of art that is up for debate.
-Apart from identifying obscure works of art, the categorization and terminology used leaves more questions than answers.
-Those who want to label this bizarre work as proto-surrealist soon begin to ask themselves the following questions: